HAACNI/Emotion_detector/README.md

-# Emotion_detector
-This will detect your emotion based on the image
 # 🎭 Emotion Detection using Teachable Machine

 This project detects human emotions (like happy, surprise, or neutral) using a custom model trained in **Google Teachable Machine**.